• Skip to primary navigation

 Photo courtesy of Amazon.

 If you’re looking for extreme hold, Firehouse Moustache Wax Wacky Tacky is an ideal choice because it has strong capabilities.
+It also has a subtle scent, which is great because it’ll be right below your nose all day.

+The scent comes naturally from the waxes that are used to formulate it.
+You don’t have to worry about added dyes or fragrances.
 Each tin is handmade and poured by Fireman John in America.
 For every purchase, 25 cents is donated to its charity of the year.
+It’s an excellent wax with a good cause.

 Proraso Moustache Wax